inmotionsoftware/PERNCodeChallenge/README.md

 Here is a list of endpoints that should be supported to make the front end work.
+Please implement at least 3 of them.  (if you choose not to implement login/logout, please at least stub them out or the UI will not work)

+Please implement a SQL database of some kind to store the data.

 - POST /user/login
-- logs the user in (users can just be hardcoded in the database or mocked)
+- logs the user in
 - body: {
     "username":"test@example.org",
     "password":"password",